Rolleiflex Automat

 Automatic stops limit the extent of crank swing.
 With the increasing thickness of the film on the take-up spool the crank swing decreases from 3/4 of a turn in the beginning to just under 1/2 turn at the end of the roll.
 Thus the film is always advanced exactly one full frame.

+In addition to this, each swing of the crank automatically brings up the next number in the film counter window.
 The positioning of the film so that the first frame is correctly placed also is accomplished automatically.
 After inserting the full film spool in the bottom chamber, the paper leader must be passed through the two feeler rollers and drawn up on to the empty take-up spool.
 The feeler rollers will allow uninterrupted passage of the thin backing paper.
 Only when the increased thickness (at the point where film joins paper) goes through the rollers, does the automatic tripping mechanism allow the counter to go into action.
 The crank continues briefly and then stops, firmly – the film has reached the position for exposure.
 No. 1 The pressure of the rollers is released immediately after the passage of the film’s beginning so that the rest of the roll will slip through freely.
+After the twelfth exposure, the counter mechanism automatically disengages and the crank turns freely, permitting the complete winding up of the fully exposed film. |

 II.
 THE ROLLEIFLEX IN OPERATION